St John's College Studentships

 Combined with the Cambridge Bursary, any student benefiting from this scheme will receive a sum of up to £10,080.
 This is a non-repayable grant (and not a loan) and is designed to cover living costs at Cambridge during the academic year from October to June.

-No, students will remain eligible for all other standard forms of financial support - including the new Summer Bursaries, which cover the remaining months of the year.
+No, students will remain eligible for all other standard forms of financial support.

 If you are an offer holder for admission in October 2017 and you believe that you are eligible for the St John's College Studentship, please: